top of page

 Self-Incrimination - The act of exposing oneself to an accusation or charge of crime; to involve oneself or another in a criminal prosecution or the danger thereof.

-Sensemaking - an interrogation context provides a framework for understanding the subject’s resistance and what motivates them to engage or not.
+Sensemaking - An interrogation context provides a framework for understanding the subject’s resistance and what motivates them to engage or not.

 SIO - Senior Investigating Officer.